ttop32/MouseTooltipTranslator/doc/intro.md

 - If source text language and translate language are same, it will skip.
 - If web status is offline, it will not work.
 - If site is <https://chrome.google.com/extensions>, it does not work because Chrome security reason.
 - If no local file permission given, local pdf cannot be handled.
-(If not working, darg and drop file on tab)
+  - If not working, darg and drop file on tab
+  - It will give no permission warning and it redirect to permission page
-  - make sure to give "allow access to file urls" to open file
+  - In the redirecetd page, make sure to check "allow access to file urls" for accessing file
 ![result](/doc/10.gif)